anelson/linux_devbox/README.md

   * You'll need the wireless utilities you used in the LiveCD when you reboot in order to get the new system on the network.  `pacman -S iw wpa_supplicant networkmanager dialog` at the least.
 I don't have to manually install firmware but that will depend upon the system.
   * `pacman -S intel-ucode` to install the latest Intel microcode updates
+  * I also install `zsh` here with `pacman -S zsh` because I like my non-privileged user to run ZSH
   * Now it's time to configure the boot loader.
 I use `systemd-boot`:
     * Assuming not dual-booting windows:
     * `bootctl --path=/boot install` installs the boot loader into the UEFI system partition